CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint3_report.md

 - Are there any obstacles in your way?

 Nic Ingerson

 - There was no meeting before this, but since the last sprint, I have worked out a final goal for this sprint.
 - Before the next meeting, I will look into how to convert a sheet directly into a markdown file without the need to convert to a CSV first.
 - Currently, the sheet conversion is the biggest challenge we are facing right now.

 Brock Brumfield

 - There was not a meeting prior to this one.
 Since the last sprint, a lot of sheetshuttles code has been looked at and understood.
 With this we can see what code will be applicable to use for our project.
 - Before the next meeting, continue to look at sheetshuttle code and try to see if any other files other than the sheetcollector file has code that can be used as an outline for our project.
 - The biggest obstacle in they way right now is understanding what all is applicable between the files being looked at in sheetshuttle for the grades.

+Bill Ochieng

 ### Stand-Up Meeting Two (11/29/2022)